How to use the command 'pwlauncher' (with examples)

 Example output:

-Windows To Go is enabled.
+Windows To Go startup options are currently enabled.

 Use case 2: Enable or disable the Windows To Go startup options